godaddy/exemplar/README.md

 - **"Copy Paste Ready":** a good example can be dropped into an application with little to no changes necessary.
-- **Hide Example Presentation:** the consumers of your components don't have ton know anything about your example framework (e.g. Storybook, Docz, etc.).
+- **Hide Example Presentation:** the consumers of your components don't have to know anything about your example framework (e.g. Storybook, Docz, etc.).
 - **Supports Design Documentation:** the _why of your UX_ is side-by-side with the _why of your Component API._